dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 ### Authenticity
+Authenticity in the context of SEO is know as <i>**Domain Authority**</i>.
+Essentially, it is a measure of how authoritative your domain is.

+Contributing factors include:
-* links pointing to you from other websites
+* the quantity and quality of links (hyperlinks) pointing to you from other websites (third-party domains), known as **inbound links**
 * reviews - sentiment